 When I gave up hope is when I finally took the step I needed to take.
 With nothing left to lose, I reminded myself of the Zen saying, “Leap and the net shall appear.”
 I leaped, and, amazingly, the net appeared in the form of Dr. Ditza and Dr. Ross.

 I enrolled in the 2-week program.
 The first days were so hard for me.
 My “demons” kept trying to take over my body and co-opt the process.
 Drs.
 Ditza and Ross would not let them.
 Every time the demons came, they angrily made them leave.
 I was not strong enough to fight the demons myself yet, because these demons had become a part of who I was.
 There is comfort in what is familiar, even when the familiar is awful.
 I was deeply grateful to Ditza and Ross for fighting them for me, frightening as it was.

 After just two days, I was strong enough to fend off the demons by myself.
 I simply could not believe it.
 By the end of the first week, I no longer saw my fears as demons at all; I saw them as silly little children who think they know best and want to run the show, and who have to be smiled at and be reminded of who is in charge: me!
 The real, healthy, me!

-I made great progress everyday, and went from being sure I would be their first failure, to being a rapid success.
+I made great progress every day and went from being sure I would be their first failure, to being a rapid success.
 I left the program cured.

 You will be amazed at what your body can do, at how quickly it adjusts to a new reality, and at how ready your mind and body are to make this shift.
-One you get to “the other side,” you will never regress.
+Once you get to “the other side,” you will never regress.
 Trust yourself, trust your body, and trust Dr. Ditza and Dr. Ross.
-I did, and ended up giving myself the greatest gift I could have received in this lifetime*.
+I did and ended up giving myself the greatest gift I could have received in this lifetime*.

 * Results may vary from person to person